avraham/hass_radarr_sonarr_search_by_voice/README.md

 Bonus shell script for removing the last movie added to radarr by this script.

 # How to use it with IFTTT
-- Create an IFTTT applet for each mode (optional) (see folder example)
+- Create an IFTTT applet for each mode [Example provided by sinker1345](https://github.com/avraham/hass_radarr_search_by_voice/issues/3#issuecomment-552521505)
-- Call script from Home Assistant (see folder example)